kennethlarotyamat/MIS76810032024Sprg/media/text/readme.txt

 10

-what a nightmare! i just finished my last class excersize of week 5 and it took me 8 hours to complete. and i still have an individual assignment due, and usually these are more complex.
+what a nightmare! i just finished my last class exercise of week 5 and it took me 8 hours to complete. and i still have an individual assignment due, and usually these are more complex.
+I don't even want to imagine how many millions of years this individual assignment is going to take, and, I still think that I'm going to be behind.
+I don't even want to think about how many millions of billions and eternities this assignment is going to take.

+When I first signed up for this class, I think that I wanted to eventually convert some of whatever Java assignments I anticipated completing into JavaScript files, and then displaying them here on my landing page, but I just haven't come around to doing that.

 ...